semgrep/semgrep-docs/docs/release-notes/january-2023.md

         - [Command injection prevention for Ruby](https://semgrep.dev/docs/cheat-sheets/ruby-command-injection/).
         - Many other cheat sheets (such as [Command injection prevention for Go](https://semgrep.dev/docs/cheat-sheets/go-command-injection/)) now have updated examples and were enriched by other improvements.
 - Added a new document on how to set up [notifications for Semgrep Supply Chain](https://semgrep.dev/docs/semgrep-sc/receiving-notifications-from-ssc/) scans.
-- Added a new section [Transform](https://semgrep.dev/docs/writing-rules/experiments/extract-mode/#transform) to the Exctract mode documentation.
+- Added a new section [Transform](https://semgrep.dev/docs/writing-rules/experiments/extract-mode/#transform) to the Extract mode documentation.

 ### Changes